-The Rabbi Emerita of Temple Adat Shalom, Poway, California, she served as its Senior Rabbi for almost twenty years.
+The Rabbi Emerita of Temple Adat Shalom, San Diego County, California, she served as its Senior Rabbi for almost twenty years.
 Prior to that she was, for seven years, the Rabbi of a synagogue in Bergen County, New Jersey, and also the Assistant Rabbi of Central Synagogue in Manhattan.
 She has delivered many talks to community organizations.

 During her almost thirty years in congregational work, Rabbi Prinz contributed to the local Jewish community as well.
 She held all offices of the Executive Committee, including President, of the San Diego Rabbinical Association.
 In her position as a member of the Steering Committee of the United Jewish Federation’s Task Force on Jewish Continuity and Co-Chair of the Interfaith Committee, she was instrumental in bringing the Pathways program (outreach to interfaith children and families) to San Diego.
 In 1991, she was named “Woman of the Year” by Brandeis University National Women’s Committee.
 Together with other community leaders, she successfully worked to change the calendar of the Poway Unified School District to avoid the conflict of the first day of school falling on Rosh Hashanah.
 Along with an Episcopal colleague in Teaneck, she developed an interfaith dialogue program which included an interfaith tour to Israel.
 Temple Adat Shalom, under her leadership, participated in a dialogue with the Lutheran Church of the Incarnation of Poway and with Chabad of Rancho Bernardo.
 She has led many trips to Israel.

 The author of several articles, she has published in scholarly, professional and popular journals such as CCAR Journal, Hebrew Union College Annual, American Rabbi, Reform Judaism Magazine, and Central Conference of American Rabbis’ Yearbook.
 Articles and blogs about and interviews of Rabbi Prinz have appeared in the national and local media.

-Rabbi Prinz is married to Rabbi Mark Hurvitz, is the proud mother of Avigail and Noam & Rachel and is the amazed grandmother of Amiel and Pele.
+Rabbi Prinz is married to Rabbi Mark Hurvitz and is the proud mother of Avigail and Noam & Rachel.
+She is also the amazed grandmother of Amiel, Pele, Ziv, and Lior.